Mix & Match

 Ungnadia speciosa

-Mexican-buckeye is a deciduous tree that can grow up to 8-12 ft. in height and reach 30 ft.
-It usually has light gray to brown bark, smooth on young branches, and fissured with age.
-The leaves can grow up to 12 inches long, with a central axis that supports 2 to 6 paired leaflets and a terminal one.
-The leaflets are up to 5 inches long, ovate to narrower, with an elongate tip, rounded base, and serrated margins.
-The pinnate foliage turns golden yellow in the fall.
-The tree produces fragrant, bright-pink flowers in clusters before or with the leaves from the axils of the previous season.
-The fruit is a light reddish-brown, three-lobed capsule that contains 1 to 3 dark brown to black, shiny seeds that are 1/2 inch in diameter.
-The capsule's walls often persist through the winter, and the seeds are poisonous.
+The Mexican buckeye is a lovely deciduous tree that can grow to heights of 8-12 feet, sometimes reaching up to 30 feet!
+Its bark typically shows off a beautiful light gray to brown color, smooth on the younger branches and developing a lovely fissured texture as it matures.
+The leaves can extend up to 12 inches long, featuring a central axis that gracefully supports 2 to 6 paired leaflets along with a delightful terminal one.
+The leaflets themselves can grow as long as 5 inches, showcasing an ovate to narrower shape, complete with an elegant elongate tip, rounded base, and charming serrated edges.
+Come fall, the pinnate foliage transforms into a radiant golden yellow, adding a splash of color to the landscape.
+This enchanting tree produces fragrant, bright-pink flowers in delightful clusters, either just before or alongside the leaves, emerging gracefully from the axils of the previous season.
+The fruit of the tree is a light reddish-brown, three-lobed capsule that houses 1 to 3 shiny dark brown to black seeds, each about half an inch in diameter.
+Interestingly, the capsule walls tend to hang around throughout the winter, while the seeds, although beautiful, are poisonous.

-From a distance, the tree in full flower looks similar to redbuds or peaches.
-Children sometimes use the sweetish but poisonous seeds as marbles.
-Livestock seldom browses the toxic foliage, but bees produce fragrant honey from the flowers.
-Although not a true buckeye, it is so-called because of the similar large capsules and seeds.
-In its genus, this distinct plant commemorates Baron Ferdinand von Ungnad, Austrian ambassador at Constantinople, who introduced the Horsechestnut into Western Europe in 1576.
+From a distance, when this tree is in full bloom, it can resemble the lovely redbuds or peaches!
+It's funny to know that children sometimes use the sweetish but toxic seeds as marbles.
+While livestock usually steer clear of the toxic foliage, bees find joy in producing fragrant honey from the blooms.
+Although it's not a true buckeye, it's affectionately named so due to its similar large capsules and seeds.
+This unique plant honors Baron Ferdinand von Ungnad, the Austrian ambassador at Constantinople who introduced the Horsechestnut to Western Europe in 1576.

-Mexican buckeye produces an opulent show when it blooms.
-The foliage turns a clear yellow in the fall.
-Foliage, flowers, and dense branching make this species an outstanding small specimen tree or tall background shrub.
-This tree proliferates, is drought-resistant, and is resistant to cotton root rot.
-If desired, prune the tree to encourage a single trunk.
-The growth characteristics of this tree vary significantly depending on the site.
-The seedpods of this tree are mildly poisonous.
+When the Mexican buckeye is in bloom, it truly puts on a stunning show.
+The foliage turns a bright, clear yellow in autumn, creating a picturesque scene.
+Its beautiful foliage, eye-catching flowers, and dense branching make this species an excellent choice as a small specimen tree or a tall background shrub.
+It's a wonderfully resilient tree that thrives easily is drought-resistant and can withstand cotton root rot.
+If you wish, you can prune the tree to encourage a single trunk, helping to shape its growth.
+Keep in mind that the growth characteristics of this lovely tree can vary quite a bit depending on its surroundings.
+Just a little heads up: the seedpods are mildly poisonous, so it's good to be aware.

 BONAP MAP